 DeoxyriboNucleicAcid-

-1. Definition: A nucleic acid that contains the genetic instructions used in the development an functioning of all modern living organisms.
+1. Definition: A nucleic acid that contains the genetic instructions used in the development an functioning of all modern living organisms.2.
+Job/Role: Medium of long-term storage and transmission of genetic information.

 3. Unique Features: The helix geometry of DNA is of B-Form.
 DNA is completely protected by the body, i.e., the body destroys enzymes that cleave DNA.
 DNA can be damaged by exposure to Ultra-violet rays.